 By expertly incorporating story-based learning strategy, gamification, or real-life scenarios using 3D animation, we can help to simplify concepts and transfer knowledge to a greater extent.

-- Redefine learning using 3D Virtual Reality (VR) techniques
+- Redefining learning using 3D Virtual Reality (VR) techniques

 Students have the ability to visualize and manipulate things like Interactive 3-D models in settings that feels just as real as life itself and to repeat the learning process as many times as needed in a risk-free environment.

-- Mixed Reality (MR) to simplify learning of complex engineering or medical concepts
+- Simplifying learning of engineering or medical concepts with Mixed Reality (MR)

 Learners face difficulties in the field of engineering or medical because of the inability to correctly visualize the internal components of devices used in procedures.